erikvanoosten/metrics-scala/README.md

       <td valign="top">✓</td>
       <td valign="top"></td>
       <td valign="top"></td>
-      <td valign="top"></td>
       <td valign="top">Hdr 1.1.3/2.1.12 (**)</td>
     </tr>
   </tbody>
 </table>

-All artifacts are build for Java 8.
+Most artifacts are build for Java 11, only builds for scala 2.11 and scala 2.12 still target Java 8.

-(*) There is no build for Scala 3.0.
-If you want to use Scala 3.x you will need to use at least Scala 3.1.
-Note that Scala 3.1 is not backward compatible with Scala 3.0.

 (**) The first number is the version of `"org.mpierce.metrics.reservoir" % "hdrhistogram-metrics-reservoir"`, the second the version of `"org.hdrhistogram" % "HdrHistogram"`.